hackdavid/LLM-and-RAG-Enabled-Slack-Bot-for-Document-Insights/README.md

 python main.py --config_file config.yaml
 ```

-## Video
-A detailed walkthrough of the project is provided in the attached video.
-(Note: The video is stored locally and not available on YouTube).

 By following this README, users can set up and utilize the **LLM-and-RAG-Enabled-Slack-Bot-for-Document-Insights** efficiently, leveraging advanced AI capabilities to extract valuable insights from documents seamlessly.